Breaking Things: Recording and release

-Breaking Things was recorded in March and April 1993 at Ardent Studios in Memphis, Tennessee with record producer and recording engineer John Hampton.
+Breaking Things was recorded in March and April 1993 at Ardent Studios in Memphis, Tennessee, with record producer and recording engineer John Hampton.
 Stevenson and Egerton also produced the album, and Skidd Mills and Jeffrey Reed served as assistant engineers.
-Milo Aukerman, who was living in Madison, Wisconsin at the time, joined the band in the studio to sing backing vocals on the album.
-Breaking Things was mastered by John Golden at K-Disc in Hollywood, and released August 16, 1993 through Cruz Records in LP, cassette, and CD formats.
+Milo Aukerman, who was living in Madison, Wisconsin, at the time, joined the band in the studio to sing backing vocals on the album.
+Breaking Things was mastered by John Golden at K-Disc in Hollywood, and released August 16, 1993, through Cruz Records in LP, cassette, and CD formats.
 "Shreen" and "Guilty" were released as the album's singles, and a music video was released for "Shreen".
 Breaking Things was All's last album for Cruz; they would sign to Interscope Records for their next release, 1995's Pummel.

+"Guilty" was used in the soundtrack to the 1995 film Mallrats, and was included on the accompanying soundtrack album.